costanzalaudisa/SocialSportSharing/README.md

 This was a project developed for the database management course at my Bachelor's programme.
 It consists in a platform for organizing and registering in sport events at known university sports facilities, written in PHP and MySQL.
 The instructions for running the projects can be found below.
 I might make adjustments to this project for fun and practice, but otherwise this is just to showcase what I have done in the past.

+NOTE: The project is currently in Italian.
+It will slowly be translated to English.

 ## How to launch

 1. Ensure XAMPP is installed and that Apache and MySQL services are running.